It’s a sad fact that Water Voles are the fastest declining British Mammal.

 Also in the scheme area was a mink farm which stocked American Mink, a non native species.
 A few decades ago, animal activists released the mink into the environment, setting them free from their cages.
 Sadly, the consequence of this action had a devastating and long lasting effect on our local water vole populations, wiping them out from the scheme area.

 But the tide is turning in favour of Water Voles in the Tame Valley, once more.
 Water Voles are close by, expanding along water courses in Warwickshire along the River Anker and the Coventry Canal.
 Warwickshire Wildlife Trust are committed to expanding this regionally important population and are encouraging their expansion with habitat motels which will ensure their movement towards the Tame Valley.
 Read about their project here.
-Even better news, is that we have already received a number of suspect sightings in the scheme area.,which we will investigate during 2017.
+Even better news, is that we have already received a number of suspect sightings in the scheme area, which we investigated during 2017.

 We are working on a number of measures to aid our beloved Water Vole’s return to the Tame Valley.